Pollok F.C.

 Pollok Football Club is a Scottish football club based in Newlands in the southside of the city of Glasgow.
-Founded in 1908, the club spent over a century in the junior ranks but now competes in the West of Scotland Football League in tier six of the Scottish football pyramid.
-It is one of the biggest football clubs operating in Scottish non-league football, regularly attracting crowds of around 700, and drawing over 1000 for big matches.
+Founded in 1908, the club spent over a century in the junior ranks but now competes in the Lowland League West in tier five of the Scottish football pyramid.
+It is one of the biggest football clubs operating in Scottish non-league football, attracting an average attendance of around 600, and capable of drawing over 1000 for big matches.
 Pollok play at Newlandsfield Park and wear black and white stripes.
 Their traditional rivals are Arthurlie of Barrhead.

 History

 Early years (1908–1967)

-Formed in 1908 as an offshoot of Poloc Cricket Club and based at a ground called Haggs Park within Pollok Estate until 1926.
+Pollok FC was formed in 1908 as an offshoot of Poloc Cricket Club following a meeting at Pollokshaws Burgh Hall.
+The club's first President was politician and landowner Sir John Stirling Maxwell, who donated their first ground called Haggs Park within his family's Pollok Estate, which was the club's home until 1926.
 In the first half century of their existence, Pollok were one of many average clubs in Junior football in Glasgow, with their success limited to minor cups such as the North Eastern Cup, Kirkwood Shield and Glasgow Consolation Cup.
 The club moved to their current home at Newlandsfield Park in 1928, but major success remained elusive.

 Pollok began to make their mark in major tournaments during the Second World War, lifting a Central League Cup and Glasgow Challenge Cup double in 1942.
 Their standout season in those early years was 1944–45, as they reached the Scottish Junior Cup semi-final, where they fell to Burnbank Athletic at Shawfield in front of 25,000 fans.
 The previous round saw a record crowd of over 10,000 pack into Newlandsfield to watch the Lok overcome Fauldhouse United.
-This season also saw Pollok lift their first ever West of Scotland Junior Cup after a 6–1 replay win against Glasgow Perthsire.
+This season also saw Pollok lift their first ever West of Scotland Junior Cup after a 6–1 replay win against Glasgow Perthshire.